-The success of the outpatient mastectomy program at Johns Hopkins Breast Center in Baltimore can be attributed to patient input and systematic application of findings gleaned by tracking inpatient breast surgery data starting in 1974, says director William Dooley, MD.
-Through 1992, while inpatient mastectomies were still the norm, clinicians reduced post-surgical nausea rates from 85% to less than 3% of cases with preoperative administration of Zofran (a chemotherapy antiemetic) potentiated by 4 mg to 8 mg of the steroid Decadron.
+The success of the outpatient mastectomy program at Johns Hopkins Breast Center in Baltimore can be attributed to patient input and systematic application of findings gleaned by tracking inpatient breast surgery data since 1974, says Center Director William Dooley, MD.
+Through 1992, while inpatient mastectomies were still the norm, clinicians reduced postsurgical nausea rates from 85% to less than 3% of cases with preoperative administration of Zofran (a chemotherapy antiemetic) potentiated by 4 mg to 8 mg of the steroid Decadron.

 "When patients and their families attend these sessions together, it strengthens the bonds of support among them," says Dooley.

 The Breast Center coordinates all stages of care from admission to radiology and home visits.
-Previously these functions were spread throughout the institution.
+These functions previously were spread throughout the institution.

 The Center is standardizing its program by defining the "what, when, and how" of patient care, as well as the criteria for delivery.
-Care milestones, for example, include dietary questionnaires and counseling for patient and family immediately after diagnosis.
-Staff performance standards describe what points to teach on breast reconstruction or radiation therapy, for instance.
+Care milestones include dietary questionnaires and counseling for patient and family immediately after diagnosis.
+Performance standards for the staff describe what points to teach regarding breast reconstruction or radiation therapy, for instance.

 "This standardization will enable everyone to know what clinical and educational issues have been covered with a given patient at two weeks after diagnosis, for instance," Dooley says.

-Next, nurses study the questions that typically concern patients fear of recurrence or changes in their sexual attractiveness and learn clinically sound, compassionate responses.
-They become familiar with critical pathways and the issues they must chart following visits review of pain medication, drain function, and patient and spouse’s reaction to surgical outcomes.
-The session ends with cancer survivors sharing what furthered or hindered their progress in terms of their best and worst encounters with home care nurses.
+Next, nurses study the questions that typically concern patients fear of recurrence or of changes in their sexual attractiveness and learn clinically sound, compassionate responses.
+They become familiar with critical pathways and the issues they must chart following their visits: review of pain medication, drain function, and patient and spouse reaction to surgical outcomes.
+The session culminates with cancer survivors sharing what facilitated or hindered their progress in terms of their best and worst encounters with home care nurses.